MWSchmid/RNAseq_protocol/README.md

 ## (anticipated) FAQs

 1. I don't have any replicates, what can I do now?
     * edgeR and limma will not work, use the individual DESeq2 functions (the single/compound factor should work in any case as long as there are some groups with replicates).
+But - just because DESeq2 may run, it does not mean that you should do it.
     * think about a possible pseudoreplication.
 It's not very clean, but you sometimes you have the option to treat two different samples as replicates.
     * if it was your doing, don't do it again ;)
 2. My count table does not have counts per genes but counts per transcripts - is there anything I need to consider?